Halo (Beyoncé song)

 "Halo" is a song recorded by American singer Beyoncé for her third studio album, I Am...
 Sasha Fierce (2008).
 Included on the I Am... disc, it was intended to give a behind-the-scenes glimpse of Beyoncé's life, stripped of her make-up and celebrity trappings.
 Columbia Records released the song, the album's fourth single, to mainstream radio in the United States on January 20, 2009, and to international markets from February 20.
-Inspired by Ray LaMontagne's 2004 song "Shelter", "Halo" was written and composed by Ryan Tedder and Evan Bogart, with additional minor songwriting by Beyoncé.
+Inspired by Ray LaMontagne's 2004 song "Shelter", "Halo" was written by Ryan Tedder and Evan Bogart, with the former producing it alongside Beyoncé, who handled the vocal production.
 It was originally conceived by Tedder and Bogart specifically for Beyoncé, although there was media speculation that it had been intended for Leona Lewis.

-"Halo" is a pop and R&B power ballad, the lyrics of which describe a sublime love.
+"Halo" is a pop and R&B power ballad, whose lyrics describe a sublime love.
 It features drum, piano, keyboard, string, synthesizer, and percussion instrumentation.
 The song faced a controversy when Kelly Clarkson claimed that Tedder had reused the musical arrangement in her own 2009 song "Already Gone".
-"Halo" received positive reviews from music critics, who made comparisons with Lewis's 2007 song "Bleeding Love".
+"Halo" received positive reviews from music critics, who made comparisons with Lewis's 2007 song "Bleeding Love", also written by Tedder.
 Its production and Beyoncé's vocals also received critical praise.
 "Halo" was nominated for Record of the Year and won Best Female Pop Vocal Performance at the 52nd Annual Grammy Awards.
 It won Best Song at the 2009 MTV Europe Music Awards.